Skip to main navigation Skip to main content

 Unfortunately, even with the efforts of this agency and the mining industry, coal mining accidents and fatalities do occur.
 KRS 352.180 requires all serious and fatal accidents to be reported to DMS immediately.

-All serious and fatal accident reports shall be subject to open records request before being released to the public.
+All serious and fatal accident reports are subject to open records before being released to the public.

 Kentucky Energy and Environment Cabinet